Getúlio Vargas: Death

 The Museu Histórico Nacional (MHN) was given the furnishings of the palace bedroom where Vargas committed suicide; a gallery recreates the scene and is a site of remembrance.
 On display under glass is his pyjama top, with the bullet hole in the lower part of the monogrammed breast pocket.

-The popular outrage triggered by his suicide had supposedly been strong enough to thwart the ambitions of his enemies for several years, including those among rightists, anti-nationalists, pro-American elements and even the pro-Prestes Brazilian Communist Party.
+The popular outrage triggered by Vargas' suicide had supposedly been strong enough to thwart the ambitions of his enemies for several years, including those among rightists, anti-nationalists, pro-American elements and even the pro-Prestes Brazilian Communist Party.